andraugust/andraugust.github.io/quantum.md

 $$

 And similar for $$\sigma_y$$.
-Solving for the components of each matrix we get the so-called Pauli matrices that represent quantum spin:
+Solving for the components of each matrix we get the so-called Pauli matrices representing quantum spin:

 $$